-H. Insufficient demand
+H. Insufficient Demand

-If there is insufficient demand for an identified allocation, the Department may make awards to other qualifying activities in other allocations, to meet the timeliness of federal funds requirements.
+If there is insufficient demand for an identified allocation, the Department will make awards first to any unfunded applications submitted on behalf of non-federally recognized Tribes, then to projects on the 2019-2020 NOFA OTC waitlist in the order listed and that can meet the timeliness of federal funds requirements.

-I. Eligible activities maximum awards
+I. Eligible Activities

-For a complete list of eligible activities allowed under the HCDA, go to 42 U.S.C. §5305.
+For a complete list of eligible activities allowed under the HCDA, go to 42 U.S.C. \$5305.
 CDBG program activities should be in predominantly residential areas or should serve predominantly residential areas to be eligible.

-J. Activity limits
+J. Activity Limits

 Jurisdictions will submit one application per Activity.
 Each Jurisdiction can submit up to three (3) applications during this NOFA cycle.
-Each Activity must have a unique application with a complete budget, national objective, scope of work, and milestone timeline.
+Each Activity must have a unique application with a complete budget, National Objective, scope of work, and milestone timeline.
 There will be no "combo" activities or applications accepted in this NOFA.
 Each application will have a stand-alone Standard Agreement for that Activity.
 Applicants are encouraged to review the sample draft Standard Agreement in Appendix K as a sample of the applicable terms and conditions required for CDBG funded activities.